-By default, this is used justMAS by call.exprs, to use the expresso version specify 'mas5-R' instead of 'mas5' when you invoke call.exprs.
+By default, justMAS is used by the call.exprs to generate the MAS5 calls, to use the expresso version specify 'mas5-R' instead of 'mas5' when you invoke call.exprs.

 justMAS has not been tested on every chip type available - the majority of development has been on HGU95A arrays and newer.
 For more details of what chips it has been tested on, how the testing was done, and the results of the comparisons, see our website: http://bioinformatics.picr.man.ac.uk/simpleaffy.